-There are two functions built into this switch: preheating the engine and bypassing the engine safety shutdown circuit, enabling a quicker start.
-Hold the switch in the ON position for approximately 10 to 20 seconds before starting a cold engine.
-Holding the switch ON for too long can burn out the glow plugs.
-NOTE: Three position Engine Control switches must be in the RUN position during preheating.
-Preheat switch must be held in ON position during starting.
+Two functions are built into this switch: the preheating of the engine, and bypassing of the engine safety shutdown circuit.
+Hold switch in the ON position 10 - 20 seconds before starting the engine, and continue holding on during engine cranking.
+Release the switch as soon as the engine is running.
+Holding the switch on too long can burn out the heater element.